fionntan/fodblog/content/blog/2023-04-11-stephen-bush-algorithm-justice.md

 ---
 title: FT putting 'stock' in jucidcial AI
 date: 2023-04-12
-description: "Link to article in Financial Times about algorithms and the justice systems"
+description: "Thoughts on an article in the Financial Times about algorithms and the justice system"
 tags:
    - state
    - legal